MuriithiEric/task-management-website-with-firebase/README.md

 9. Mark tasks as completed
 10. Log out of the website
 11. View the changes in the Firebase Firestore database
-12. Enjoy the task management website!
+12. Enjoy the task management website

 ## Note